-Planning for our own deaths can feel scary and uncomfortable, no wonder many Canadians tend to these important life tasks, like making a will.
+Planning for our own deaths can feel scary and uncomfortable, no wonder many Canadians tend to avoid these important life tasks, like making a will.
 We’ve partnered with our friends at Arbor Memorial to guide you through the process of pre-planning and selecting your funeral and burial wishes.

 Why Should You Pre-Plan?